TehMuffinMoo/ibPS/docs/index.md

     </td>
     <td>
 This is used to apply strict name checking when querying objects.
 The default is to perform wildcard/lazy matches based on submitted query parameters.
+When using -Strict, search parameters use the `==` operator, ensuring only exact matches including case sensitivity.
+When not using -Strict, search parameters use the `~` operator, this matches based on a regex string which is also case sensitive.
+To help fix this, the global regex modifier `(?i)` is automatically appended to search parameters.
+If you want to use case-sensitive regex, you can optionally specify the `-CaseSensitive` parameter on supported functions.
     </td>
   </tr>
   <tr>